 Off-season crowds, particularly on cool days, are non-existent.
 On a visit in January, we were done with all the slides (okay, we saved one for the afternoon, but we could have fit it in) by 11AM following a 10AM open.

 We want to quickly note two Disney park features missing from Blizzard Beach.
-First, there is no Genie+ or Lightning Lanes at Blizzard Beach—you’ll need to wait standby for any rides.
+First, there are no Lightning Lanes at Blizzard Beach—you’ll need to wait standby for any rides.
 Second, there are no ride photographs or Photopass photographers at Blizzard Beach.

 Beach Gear and Shopping at Blizzard Beach